MicrosoftDocs/windows-itpro-docs/windows/deployment/update/prepare-deploy-windows.md

 In the course of surveying your device population, either with Desktop Analytics or by some other means, you might find devices that have systemic problems that could interfere with update installation.
 Now is the time to fix those problems.

-- **Low disk space:** Quality updates require a minimum of two GB to successfully install.
-Feature updates require between 8 and 15 GB depending upon the configuration.
+- **Low disk space:** Quality updates require a minimum of 2 GB to successfully install.
+Feature updates require between 8 GB and 15 GB depending upon the configuration.
 On Windows 10, version 1903 and later you can proactively use the "reserved storage" feature (for wipe and loads, rebuilds, and new builds) to avoid running out of disk space.
-If you find a group of devices that don't have enough disk space, you can often resolve this by cleaning up log files and asking users to clean up data if necessary.
+If you find a group of devices that don't have enough disk space, you can often resolve the problem by cleaning up log files and asking users to clean up data if necessary.
 A good place to start is to delete the following files:
 - C:\Windows\temp
 - C:\Windows\cbstemp (though this file might be necessary to investigate update failures)
 - C:\Windows\WindowsUpdate.log (though this file might be necessary to investigate update failures)